top of page

 One of our jobs as food allergy parents is to gradually hand off the responsibility for managing food allergies to our kids who have to live with them day in and day out.
-It can be a bit of an anxiety-provoking process, since missteps can have serious consequences and missteps will happen.
+It can feel a bit daunting, but hold onto the following thought...

-Long term, you will launch your kids with food allergies into adulthood and they will be equipped to be OK because you will have prepared them — over the years — to take charge of their food allergies, to fully own** them.
+Long term, you will launch your kids with food allergies into adulthood and they will be equipped to be OK because you will have prepared them — over the years — to take charge of their food allergies.

 The hand off process is gradual and is undertaken in age appropriate ways, until they become young adults.
 The process involves: